rjjfox/rjjfox.github.io/_posts/2020-07-31-Analysing-my-goodreads-data.md

 Requesting extra information from the API was a new experience for me and it took quite some time.
 Handling HTTP 429 ('Too many requests') errors and working around getting some blank rows, creating a cache to not send the same requests multiple times all took me time to work around.

 There is no action to take from this data but I have enjoyed analysing the different features and understanding my reading habits a little further.
 It will not influence the way I read whatsoever, but I enjoyed embedding my python skills a bit further.

+## Recommended next read

+In [another post]({% post_url 2020-12-11-Am-I-predictable-in-how-I-rate-books %}), I dedided to see how possible it is to predict what rating I give to books using this dataset